 up to 120 lbs

-A high back booster seat is one that is only forward-facing and that can only be used with a seat belt.
+A high back booster seat is forward-facing only and must be used with a seat belt.
 It does not feature a harness option.
 Once your child outgrows their high back booster, they can transition to a backless booster that is also used with just your vehicle seat belt.

 8 – 12+ years